Empty Chair Memorial

 The Empty Chair Memorial (空席の椅子の記念碑, Kūseki no Isu no Kinenhi) is a memorial located at Capital School Park in downtown Juneau, Alaska, United States.
 It is dedicated to the 53 Juneau residents of Japanese origin who were forcibly relocated and imprisoned in inland internment camps during World War II, as well as to recognize Juneau citizens for their helpful response when the families returned after the war.
 It is the first memorial in Alaska regarding the internment of Japanese Americans during the war.

-The title of the memorial refers to a student named John Tanaka, a Juneau High School valedictorian who was relocated a month before his graduation in May 1942.
+The title of the memorial refers to a student named John Minoru Tanaka, a Juneau High School valedictorian who was relocated a month before his graduation in May 1942.
 His classmates left an empty chair to recognize him, and, by extension, other local Japanese families, at their graduation ceremonies.

 Background

 Much like the rest of the West Coast, Japanese immigrants began arriving at Alaska in the late 19th and early 20th centuries, where they were drawn by fisheries, mining, logging, agriculture, and other labor-intensive industries.
 At the time of the Japanese immigration to Alaska, it was under a district status since 1884 and under a territorial status since 1912.
 Some migrated to Juneau, where they later operated businesses within the city.
 Unlike most of the West Coast, by 1941, the Japanese population in Alaska was generally small of roughly 200.
 Also, Japanese residents in Juneau were fairly well treated by their white neighbors.
 Their children were popular in school and most ethnic Japanese were well integrated into the city's community.